mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 important to the application's semantics.

 Paths may be dynamically added or removed from an association, as well, as connectivity between the endpoints changes.
-Cryptographic identifiers and state for endpoints may also be added and removed as necessary due to certificate lifetimes, key rollover, and revocation.
+An Association may exist even if there are no currently active paths available between them.
+Cryptographic identifiers and state for endpoints may also be added and removed as necessary due to certificate lifetime, key rollover, revocation, and so on.

 ## Listener